2022 San Francisco Board of Education recall elections: Arguments in support of the recall

-Supporters of the recall accuse commissioners of negligence, expressing anger that public school remained closed in 2020–2021 while other districts and private schools opened in the Bay Area.
-Commissioners are accused of misplaced priorities focusing on school renaming and Lowell admissions as students were struggling with distance learning.
-Recall supporters allege that the commissioners mishandled the budget and declining enrollment, delaying on budget cuts until one day before the state deadline, and risking a state takeover of the school district.
-They say it is urgent to recall the three Commissioners from office in order to make important decisions around the district's budget deficit and the selection of a new superintendent.
-Collins's tweets about Asian Americans, and the subsequent lawsuit against the school district and her fellow commissioners, are cited as additional reasons to remove her from office.
+Supporters of the recall accused the commissioners of negligence, expressing anger that public school remained closed in 2020–2021 while other districts and private schools opened in the Bay Area.
+Commissioners were accused of misplaced priorities focusing on school renaming and Lowell admissions as students were struggling with distance learning.
+Recall supporters alleged that the commissioners mishandled the budget and declining enrollment, delaying budget cuts until one day before the state deadline, and risking a state takeover of the school district.
+Supporters argued it was urgent to recall the three Commissioners from office in order to make important decisions around the district's budget deficit and the selection of a new superintendent.
+Collins's tweets about Asian Americans, and the subsequent lawsuit against the school district and her fellow commissioners, were cited as additional reasons to remove her from office.

-California State Senator Scott Wiener stated that "Not only did these commissioners fail to do their jobs adequately, they engaged in abusive and disruptive behavior, interfered with the Superintendent’s ability to do his job, and caused the school district to deteriorate during the pandemic."
+California State Senator Scott Wiener stated that "Not only did these commissioners fail to do their jobs adequately, they engaged in abusive and disruptive behavior, interfered with the Superintendent's ability to do his job, and caused the school district to deteriorate during the pandemic."
 Wiener singled out Collins for her tweets against Asian Americans.
-Mayor London Breed stated that "Sadly, our school board’s priorities have often been severely misplaced".
+Mayor London Breed stated that "Sadly, our school board's priorities have often been severely misplaced".
 The San Francisco Chronicle Editorial Board cited incompetence of the board members as the primary reason for its endorsement.
 The San Francisco Examiner Editorial Board stated that the board had become a "national laughingstock" and that "Ignoring the basics of the job, they put political grandstanding ahead of progress for children."
-Former supervisor and public defender Matt Gonzalez supported the recall due to the commissioners lack of competence, and various decisions starting with the vote to destroy the Life of Washington mural.
+Former supervisor and public defender Matt Gonzalez supported the recall due to the commissioners' lack of competence, and various decisions starting with the vote to destroy the Life of Washington mural.